 Utah tennis provides a modern and professional approach to player development on and off the court.
 Renowned experts in the field of human performance provide individualized programs and detailed feedback to student-athletes, ensuring a comprehensive, scientific and player-oriented model for maximizing athletic and academic success.
 The unrivaled support system at the University of Utah provides a once-in-a-lifetime opportunity to experience a competitive team environment and challenge the best that college tennis has to offer in the Pac-12 Conference.
 All this, under the guidance of a young and energetic coaching staff, that has experience coaching at the highest level of professional tennis and a proven track record of player development, driven to prepare players for a career on the ATP Tour.

-Roeland Brateanu, who was honored as the 2017 and 2018 ITA Mountain Region Coach of the Year three straight years from 2017-19, is in his fifth season as the head coach at Utah and has returned the program to its winning ways.
+Roeland Brateanu, honored as the ITA Mountain Region Coach of the Year three straight years from 2017-19, is in his sixth season as the head coach at his alma mater and has returned the program to its winning ways.